Play ball! WooSox set to play inaugural game at Polar Park in Worcester

 After a slight delay that pushed back the start of the season a few weeks, the city’s new 10,000-seat stadium will finally host its first game.

-Worcester Mayor Joseph Petty said that, “This is an exciting time for the city of Worcester.
+Worcester Mayor Joseph Petty said, “This is an exciting time for the city of Worcester.
 The people of Worcester are dying for this field to open up.
 There’s a lot of time and effort that went into this and this brings the city of Worcester to a new level.”

 Worcester’s $90 million plan to bring baseball to the city includes more than just the ballpark.
-New apartments, a hotel, and retail and restaurants space are also opening up.
+New apartments, a hotel, and retail and restaurant space are also opening up.

 Residents of Worcester are looking forward to the resurgence that baseball will have on the city.